 What is distortion?

 Anything that changes a waveform in a non-linear way can be described as distortion.
-That means an EQ changing a waveform is also considered a form of distortion.
-The concept here is that the distortion process introduces new harmonics that are related to the original signal in some way.
-However, we mostly associate distortion with effects such as fuzz, exciters, tape saturation and unwanted digital clipping.
-Let’s dig deeper into these specific distortion effects and how they can be useful to us.
+That means an EQ changing a waveform is also technically considered a form of distortion – the concept here is that the process of distortion introduces new harmonics that are related to the original signal in some way.
+However, we mostly associate distortion in practice with effects such as fuzz, exciters, tape saturation, and (often unwanted) digital clipping.
+Let’s dig deeper into these specific distortion effects and how they can be of use to us.

-Exciters are frequency specific distortion units.
-As the name suggests, they ‘excite’ certain frequencies by creating upper harmonics that are not present in the original signal, making the signal appear to sound brighter with more detail.
+Exciters are frequency-specific distortion units.
+As the name suggests, they ‘excite’ certain frequencies by creating upper harmonics that aren’t present in the original signal, making it sound brighter and more detailed.
 Exciters are particularly useful for sounds that are lacking in certain frequencies.
-For example, if you have a bass guitar track that needs some more low end, you can use a bass exciter to bring up more sub-bass.
-Another use for exciters is at a mix-buss level when instead of using an EQ, you can use an exciter to gently bring up the high end and detail of your mix.
+For example, if you have a bass guitar track that needs some additional low end, you can use a bass exciter to bring up the subs.
+Another use for exciters is at a mix buss level – instead of using an EQ, you can use an exciter to gently bring up the high end of your mix.

 Saturation is the process of driving a piece of circuitry almost to the point of distortion.
-Back in the day, tape saturation was commonly used as it added subtle harmonics and warmth to your sound.
-However, there are quite a few tape emulation plug ins out there that do the same thing, although not as good, but close enough to the real thing.
-Some mix engineers like to use tape saturation plug ins on every track while mixing to emulate the mix coming off a tape machine itself while others use it to just give instruments some life.
-I highly recommend using tape saturation plugins on non-acoustic instruments to add some color so that your mix and production would not sound sterile.
+Tape saturation was commonly used back in the day, as it added subtle harmonics and warmth to your sound.
+Nowadays, there are quite a few tape emulation plugins out there that attempt to emulate the real thing.
+Some mix engineers like to use tape saturation plugins on every track while mixing to emulate the mix coming off an actual tape machine, while others use it to just give instruments some life.
+I highly recommend experimenting with using tape saturation plugins on non-acoustic instruments to add some color, so that your mix sounds less sterile.